ivotron/popper2-paper/paper/paper.md

 2. Popper, an implementation of the above design that allows running workflows inside containers in different computing environments like local machines, Kubernetes clusters, or HPC [@yang2005high] environments.

-3. Few case studies on how Popper can be used to quickly reproduce complex workflows in different computing environments.
+3. A case study on how Popper can be used to quickly reproduce complex workflows in different computing environments.
-   We show how an entire Machine Learning workflow can be run on a local machine during development and how it can be reproduced in a Kubernetes cluster with GPUs to scale up and collect results.
+   We show how an entire machine learning workflow can be executed on a local machine during development, and how it can be scaled up by reproducing it in a Kubernetes cluster with nodes that have GPUs available in them.
-   We also show how an HPC workflow developed on the local machine can be reproduced easily in a Slurm [@slurm] cluster.
+   We also show how the same workflow reproduced easily in a Slurm [@slurm] cluster in order to scale it up further.

 [^popper1]: The version of Popper described in this article is a major overhaul of an earlier version of Popper [@jimenez2017popper].
 See @Sec:previous-popper for more.